There’s no doubt that a child changes everything when he or she bursts onto the scene. Sometimes these changes are planned for, and others aren’t.

 What About Later?

-Well, below are some articles I encourage you to read.
+So, below are some articles I encourage you to read to help you to grow your marriage even though a child changes everything.
 How I wish my husband and I would have had them when we were raising our sons.
 We had to struggle through to get to a better place.
 Fortunately, our marriage survived.
 Many don’t.
 But why do that when you can learn from others that can guide you onto an easier path?

 So first, here is an article that was recommended by two friends.
 They both found it very insightful.
 The author starts out talking about some of the mixed feelings spouses can experience before pregnancy.
 She then gives tips for new parents and those who are a bit more “experienced” but could use even more insights.